-- 60. All applications and outcomes should be recorded, and each leave provision should be annually reviewed by employers in partnership with local staff representatives. - 61.
-Applications and outcomes should be monitored annually, in partnership with local staff representatives. - 62.
-Monitoring information should be analysed and used to review and revise policies and procedures to ensure their continuing effectiveness. - 63.
+- 39. All applications and outcomes should be recorded, and each leave provision should be annually reviewed by employers in partnership with local staff representatives. - 40.
+Applications and outcomes should be monitored annually, in partnership with local staff representatives. - 41.
+Monitoring information should be analysed and used to review and revise policies and procedures to ensure their continuing effectiveness. - 42.
 Applications and outcomes, from both employer and employees should be recorded and kept for a minimum of one year.

-Schedule 30 Clinical Excellence Awards 68 ...
+Schedule 30 Clinical Excellence Awards

-- 1. For the purposes of this schedule the following definitions will apply: - Pre-2018 LCEA: Local clinical excellence awards granted prior to 1 April 2018 under local clinical excellence awards schemes in place as of 31 March 2018. - LCEA: Local clinical excellence awards granted from 1 April 2022. - NCEA: National clinical excellence awards granted under the NCEA scheme. - NCEA scheme: The national clinical excellence awards scheme in place until 31 March 2022. - NCIA: National clinical impact awards granted under the NCIA scheme1. - NCIA scheme: The national clinical impact awards scheme from 1 April 2022. - Employers, employing organisations and employees to which this schedule applies: This schedule applies to all consultants employed under the Terms and Conditions - Consultants (England) 2003 and their employers. - Award rounds: An annually run process which considers evidence of an individual's performance prior to 1 April of the award round year.
-70 in in individual's
+- 1. For the purposes of this schedule the following definitions will apply: - Existing LCEAs: Local Clinical Excellence Awards granted prior to 1 April 2018 under existing Local Clinical Excellence Awards schemes in place as at 31 March 2018. - New LCEAs: Local Clinical Excellence Awards granted between 1 April 2018 and 31 March 2021. - Future LCEAs: Local performance awards granted from 1 April 2021. - Existing NCEAs: National Clinical Excellence Awards granted under the Existing NCEA Scheme. - Existing NCEA Scheme: The National Clinical Excellence Awards Scheme as at 31 March 2018. - Future NCEAs: National performance awards granted following the introduction of a Future NCEA Scheme. - Future NCEA Scheme: A reformed NCEA Scheme or schemes introduced by the Secretary of State for Health and Social Care on or after 1 April 2019 following changes to the Existing NCEA Scheme in accordance with paragraph 20 below. - Employers, employing organisations and employees to which this schedule applies: This schedule applies to all consultants employed under the Terms and Conditions Consultants (England) 2003 and their employers. - Award rounds: An annually run process which considers evidence of an individual's performance prior to 1 April of the award round year.